 - The Chip 'n Dale Rescue Rangers episode "Adventures in Squirrel-Sitting" had Chip and Dale doing this.
 In drag.
 Singing "The Fat Cat Stomp".
 So Gadget could sneak around.

-- Inverted in the Family Guy episode "Wasted Talent", Peter needs to be drunk to play piano and they ran out of beer, so he and Lois crash an underage drinking party.
+- Inverted in the episode "Wasted Talent", Peter needs to be drunk to play piano and they ran out of beer, so he and Lois crash an underage drinking party.
 The cops show up and bust them in the back yard.
 Peter handles it by telling Lois "Look over there."
 She does.
 He then tells the cops "Run!".
 They do.